Rnd-Guy/Prototype-shooter/README.md

 Version | Description
 ---|---
 v0.1.0 | First upload to github, most of the engine is working fine and the game is playable, but is unbalanced.
-Missing blue power.
+Missing blue power. v0.1.1 | Fixed visual bug where the power level displayed on screen did not reset back to level 1 when retrying the game.
+Added autofire toggle using the "a" button.

 #####Preview: